Beamforming Technologies for Ultra-Massive MIMO in Terahertz Communications: Beam Training

 where $\widetilde {\mathbf{y}} \in {{\mathbb{C}}^{{N_r}}}$ and $\widetilde {\mathbf{x}} \in {{\mathbb{C}}^{{N_t}}}$ are the transmit and receive signals on the lens array's elements, respectively. ${{\mathbf{W}}_{{\mathrm{lens}}}}\in {{\mathbb{C}}^{{N_r}\times N_r}}$ and ${{\mathbf{F}}_{{\mathrm{lens}}}}\in {{\mathbb{C}}^{{N_t}\times N_t}}$ are the fixed analog beamforming in the lens array architecture, which represents the signals' transformation from the lens to the antenna elements at the transmitter and receiver, respectively. $\widetilde {\mathbf{H}}={{\mathbf{W}}_{{\mathrm{lens}}}}{\mathbf{H}}{{\mathbf{F}}_{{\mathrm{lens}}}}$ is the virtual channel of the UM-MIMO systems based on lens array.
 Generally, the fixed analog beamforming matrices ${{\mathbf{W}}_{{\mathrm{lens}}}}$ and ${{\mathbf{F}}_{{\mathrm{lens}}}}$ can be expressed as the unitary discrete Fourier transform (DFT) matrices \cite{dft}, whose columns correspond to orthogonal beams with different spatial angles.
 An $N\times N$ DFT matrix ${\mathbf{U}}$ is given by

 It is worth pointing out that the virtual channel $\widetilde {\mathbf{H}}$ has a sparse property in the THz UM-MIMO systems due to the limited number of spatial paths.
 Thus, the transmit vector $\widetilde {\mathbf{x}}$ and receive vector $\widetilde {\mathbf{y}}$ has limited elements with large magnitude.
-In view of this, we can merely process the signals from the elements with large magnitude and reduce the dimension from $N_t$/$N_r$ to $N_t^{RF}$/$N_r^{RF}$.
+In view of this, we can merely process the signals from the elements with large magnitude and reduce the dimension from $N_t$/$N_r$ to $N_t^{RF}$/$N_r^{RF}$, where $N_t^{RF}$ and $N_r^{RF}$ represent the number of RF chains of the transmitter and receiver respectively.
 This is referred to as the antenna selection or beam selection \cite{len1,len4,sel}.
 For ease of understanding, an illustration of the antenna selection in beamspace multi-user MIMO system is presented in Fig. \ref{slec}.
 The less the number of users served, the less the number of antenna elements selected.